 FDA-approved clinical uses for warfarin:

-Off-Label Clinical Uses of Warfarin include:
+Off-Label clinical uses of warfarin include:

 Warfarin competitively inhibits the vitamin K epoxide reductase complex 1 (VKORC1), which is an essential enzyme for activating the vitamin K available in the body.
 Through this mechanism, warfarin can deplete functional vitamin K reserves and therefore reduce the synthesis of active clotting factors.
-The hepatic synthesis of coagulation factors II, VII, IX, and X as well as coagulation regulatory factors protein C and protein S require the presence of vitamin K. Vitamin K is an essential cofactor for the synthesis of all of these vitamin K-dependent clotting factors.
+The hepatic synthesis of coagulation factors II, VII, IX, and X, as well as coagulation regulatory factors protein C and protein S, require the presence of vitamin K. Vitamin K is an essential cofactor for the synthesis of all of these vitamin K-dependent clotting factors.

 Route of Administration: Oral

 Drug Composition: Warfarin is a racemic mixture composed of R and S enantiomers of the drug.
-Each enantiomer is metabolized through unique pathways, and the S-enantiomer is approximately three to five times more potent that than the R-enantiomer.
+Each enantiomer gets metabolized through unique pathways, and the S-enantiomer is approximately three to five times more potent that than the R-enantiomer.